Thursday, 19 December 2024

 NUS graduate Luke Goh wins James Dyson Award for Mammosense, a device improving mammogram comfort.
 Runners-up include AI-based pendant for the visually impaired.

-Luke Goh, a 26-year-old industrial graduate from the National University of Singapore (NUS), has won the National James Dyson Award for his groundbreaking invention, Mammosense.
+Luke Goh, a 26-year-old industrial design graduate from the National University of Singapore (NUS), has won the National James Dyson Award for his groundbreaking invention, Mammosense.
 Inspired by his mother’s discomfort during a mammogram, Goh developed a first-of-its-kind device that improves the comfort of breast cancer screenings by adjusting the compression force used in mammograms.
 This invention aims to reduce pain and increase participation in breast cancer screenings, which many women avoid due to discomfort.

-Breast cancer is the most common type of cancer among women in Singapore, accounting for nearly 30% of all cases.
+Breast cancer is the most common type of cancer among women in Singapore, for nearly 30% of all cases.
 According to the Singapore Cancer Registry, 1 in 13 women will develop breast cancer in their lifetime.
 Despite the risks, 46% of women avoid mammograms because of the pain and discomfort involved.

 The invention: Mammosense